pixelatedmind/crazy-bridge-server/README.md

 2. Connect your GitHub repo to Render
 3. Render will automatically detect the `render.yaml` file
 4. The server will be deployed with the free tier
+5. Set environment variables in Render dashboard if needed

 ### Local Development